LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W04-D1-Loops.md

 ## Announcements

-Winter 2024
+Fall 2024

-- Lab 3 code review due Tuesday (tomorrow) 2/6
+- Lab 3 code review due Today
   If your lab partner didn't post a beta version for you to review, there is alternative beta code you can review this instead.
-- Reading quiz closes at class time on Wednesday 2/7.
+- Reading quiz closes Thursday.

-- Lab 3 production version due Thursday 2/8.
+- Lab 3 production version due Thursday.

-- Midterm next Wednesday, 2/15.
+- Midterm next week.
-  - Review lecture notes
+  - Review lecture notes.
   - Practice midterm.
   - You can take the quiz in the classroom at class time, or you can take it in the testing center.
     - **Classroom** from 10:00 to 11:50 (normal class time).
     - **[Testing center](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services)**
       The testing center is located in the Center Building, Room 311 (upstairs and across from the library).
-      - Wednesday, 2/14, 9:00am&ndash;7:00pm
-      - Thursday, 2/15, 9:00am&mdash;4:00pm
+      - Thursday, 10/31, 9:00am&ndash;7:30pm
-      - Friday, 2/16, 12:30pm&mdash;4:00pm.
+      - Friday, 11/1, 9:00am&ndash;5:00pm.
-      - Saturday ?
-(I need to find out)
+      - Saturday, 11/2, 10:00am&ndash;2:00pm
     - In both locations:
-      - You aren't allowed to use: help from others, internet searches, ChatGPT, and any other outside sources.
+      - You aren't allowed to use: help from others, internet searches, AI (like ChatGPT), or any other outside sources.
       -  You will be allowed to refer to one page of notes.

 - Does anyone have any general questions about anything?
-  - Lab 3 on selection
+  - Questions about lab 3 on selection?